A Comprehensive Guide to the Wedding Ceremony Processional Order

 Nondenominational Wedding Processional Order

-"A nondenominational wedding processional order is perfect for couples who want to customize and personalize their wedding," says Vizcaino.
-"The possibilities are endless when creating a unique ceremony that speaks directly to your individual beliefs, values and personalities."
+Jacqueline Vizcaino, owner of Tinted Events Design and Planning with expertise in planning multicultural celebrations, says the nondenominational wedding processional order is perfect for couples who want to customize and personalize their wedding.
+"The possibilities are endless when creating a unique ceremony that speaks directly to your individual beliefs, values and personalities," Vizcaino adds.
 Generally, the wedding processional order for a nondenominational ceremony follows a similar pattern to a Christian processional order, but the couple may make substitutions and changes as desired.
 As with a Christian processional, the groom (along with the officiant and best man) may either enter from the side of the venue or, for a more modern approach, walk down the aisle.

 1. Officiant